 Who Should Read this Handbook?

-A student may expect to satisfy the requirements of the handbook and bulletin in force at the time the student is admitted to, and begins course work in, a degree program; or the student may, with the consent of his/her advisor, graduate under a subsequent bulletin or handbook provided the student complies with all requirements of the later bulletin or handbook.
+A student may expect to satisfy the requirements of the handbook and bulletin in force at the time the student is admitted to, and begins course work in, a degree program; or the student may, with the consent of the student's advisor, graduate under a subsequent bulletin or handbook provided the student complies with all requirements of the later bulletin or handbook.

 The Department of Educational Administration and the University of Nebraska-Lincoln expressly reserves the right to: 1) add or delete courses from its offerings and to change times or locations; 2) change academic calendars without notice; 3) cancel any course for insufficient registrations; 4) modify, consolidate, or delete any program; 5) revise or change rules, charges, fees, schedules, courses, requirements for degrees, and any other regulation affecting students including, but not limited to, evaluation standards, whenever considered necessary or desirable.